 Hall is an Associate Professor in the Department of Pharmacy and Therapeutics.
 She has led integrating patient care skills across courses within the curriculum and currently coordinates the Case Conference Series within the P1 and P2 years.
 Research focuses on program evaluation and assessing pharmacist impact in the ambulatory care settings and evaluating student experiences in unique learning platforms.

 Hall has been the PGY2 Ambulatory Care Residency Program Director at UPMC Presbyterian Shadyside since 2007 and has grown the program including developing focused tracks.
 She is Chair of the Pitt Pharmacy Residency and Fellowship Council and serves as a guest surveyor for ASHP accreditation visits.

 Deanne Hall received her BS in Pharmacy in 1996 and PharmD in 1998 from the University of Pittsburgh School of Pharmacy.
 She then completed a Pharmacy Practice Residency at the Carl T. Hayden Veterans Affairs Medical Center in Phoenix, Arizona.
 Upon completion of her residency, she practiced ambulatory care at BannerHealth Arizona in Mesa, Arizona.
 Dr. Hall returned to Pitt Pharmacy and UPMC in October 2000.

-Assessing pharmacist impact in the outpatient and community patient care settings.
+Assessing pharmacist impact in the ambulatory care patient care settings.

-Evaluating student experience and perfomance in simulated patient care activities.
+Evaluating student experience and performance in simulated patient care activities.